ConradIrwin/pry-rescue/README.md

     8: end

 RuntimeError: bar
-from examples/example.rb:7:in `rescue in test'
+from examples/example.rb:7:in `rescue in test`
 [1] pry(main)>
 ```